Meet our newest faculty member!

-1) ENGL206 or ENGL207 (World Literature) is advised -- this course counts toward your general education requirements (F.A), and also toward the major.
+1) ENGL206 or ENGL207 (World Literature) is recommended-- these courses count toward your general education requirements (F), and also toward the major.
 They are also great courses!

 2) Taking ENWR220 early on makes sense; note topic differences – Next fall we are offering six different sections.
 While they all teach the same skills -- writing the analytic essay through close reading -- each section is quite different in focus.
 All of us who teach the course design thematic courses of our own choosing!, so you need to select the one the theme that you are interested in.
 Please go to EMA to read descriptions.

 3) Follow your Heart/Manage Your Life: As you select courses, pay attention not only to requirements, but to your interests and to what you can manage to read.
-For example, I couldn't take three novel classes and do well, but I could do well in three classes if I took a novel class, a poetry class and a writing class.
-Three English major classes are generally as many as you will want to take -- go for balance.
+Can you take three classes that assign multiple novels and do well?
+Be mindful of what you can handle, and balance your wish-list with practicality.

 4) Look out for infrequently offered courses, and those that are typically only offered once a semester.
 In particular, the topics offered in Special Topics courses and 400 level courses (ENGL493 and ENGL494) are offered only occasionally (and 400 level courses, marked as "senior" courses, are for juniors and seniors).
 Please read the descriptions on EMA, and also below.